Vanilla-OS/documentation/docs/almost/index.md

-The same can be achieved using the `chattr` command, but `almost` provides consistency by restoring the default state of the system after a reboot, and with additional features to better manage immutability, e.g. launching a command temporarily disabling immutability.
+The same can be achieved using the `chattr` command, but `almost` provides consistency by restoring the default state of the system after a reboot, and with additional features to better manage immutability, e.g. launching a command while temporarily disabling immutability.

 ### On-demand immutability